fbpx

 “… and what then?”

-Remember, your spending is someone else’s earning.
+Remember, your spending is someone else’s earnings.
 If U.S. Citizens start spending less money, businesses and institutions will start earning less.

-These businesses themselves are generally financed on debt as well, making it hard to survive a decrease in their earnings, forcing them to either fire employees or take out even more credit.
+These businesses, too, are generally financed on debt, making it hard to survive a decrease in their earnings, forcing them to fire employees or take out even more credit.

 Firing employees will decrease the spending of U.S. Citizens even more, so the best option in general for the economy is for struggling businesses to take out short-term loans to get them through the rough times.